 Documentary about Parsons - designer of turbines and generators - good shots of work and science.

 Notes: Rather overly long but informative documentary about the life and works of Sir Charles Parsons, inventor and engineer.
-Does contain some nice shots of technicians at work.
+Follows the work of the company after he stopped being involved.
+Does contain some nice shots of technicians and scientists at work.
 Film also known as Parsons Turbines.

 Reel 2 was originally reels 3 and 4.
 Paperwork includes Shot lists, letters and notes on Parsons.